visama/Mixed_vae/README.md

 # Mixed_vae
-Tensorflow 2 and Tensorflow probabilty implementation of variational autoencoder(VAE) for mixed multivariate data.
+Tensorflow 2 and Tensorflow probability implementation of variational autoencoder(VAE) for mixed multivariate data.

 [Example use](Notebooks/example_use.md)